silverriver/MMChat/README.md

 # MMChat

-This repo contains the code and data for the LREC2022 paper `MMChat: Multi-Modal Chat Dataset on Social Media`.
+This repo contains the code and data for the LREC2022 paper **MMChat: Multi-Modal Chat Dataset on Social Media**.

-## Data
+## Dataset

 MMChat is a large-scale dialogue dataset that contains image-grounded dialogues in Chinese.
 Each dialogue in MMChat is associated with one or more images (maximum 9 images per dialogue).